 Many Years From Now, Barry Miles

-Although the title is upbeat and positive, the song deals with anger, unruliness at school and violence towards women.
+Although the title is upbeat and positive, the lyrics of ‘Getting Better’ deal with anger, unruliness at school and violence towards women.
 It is likely that the darker edge came from Lennon, who was familiar with all three traits.

 It is a diary form of writing.
 All that ‘I used to be cruel to my woman, I beat her and kept her apart from the things that she loved’ was me.
 I used to be cruel to my woman, and physically – any woman.
 I was a hitter.
 I couldn’t express myself and I hit.
 I fought men and I hit women.
 That is why I am always on about peace, you see.
 It is the most violent people who go for love and peace.
 Everything’s the opposite.
 But I sincerely believe in love and peace.
 I am a violent man who has learned not to be violent and regrets his violence.
 I will have to be a lot older before I can face in public how I treated women as a youngster.